Logo HungarianAlgorithm.com

 W4 8 9 98 23

-Below we will explain the Hungarian algorithm using this example.
-Note that a general description of the algorithm can be found here.
+Below we explain the Hungarian algorithm step by step using this example.
+A general description of the algorithm can be found here.

 Step 1: Subtract row minima